Tree Protection Plans for Construction in Sydney: Current AS 4970 Guide

 - Qualified preparation: Plans must be prepared by AQF Level 5 qualified arborists

-- AS4970 compliance: Adherence to Australian Standard methodologies
+- AS 4970:2025 alignment: Adherence to relevant Australian Standard methodologies where applicable

 - Site-specific detail: Plans tailored to individual project requirements